TechHutTV/homelab/media/README.md

 Now, go to your settings and setup a new username and password under _WebUI > Authentication_.

 #### Qbittorrent Download Directories
-If following the `/data:/data` directory scheme and used the command to setup the download directories open the qBittorent Web UI and do under _Settings > Downloads_ and change the paths.
+If following the `/data:/data` directory scheme and used the command to setup the download directories open the qBittorrent Web UI and do under _Settings > Downloads_ and change the paths.

 _Default Save Path:_ `/data/downloads/qbittorrent/completed`